 The catalogue is currently under construction with more content being added on a regular basis.
-The catalogue prices listed are current for 2015 and I reserve the right to change them at any time.
+The catalogue prices listed are current for 2016 and we reserve the right to change them at any time.
 Click on the headings for more information.
 For more information about pricing please visit the price list.

 Developing from the five course lute some time in the 15th century the the six course lute became ascendant in and flourished almost throughout the entire 16th century.
 Due to its long and far-reaching period of dominance a vast body of music was written for it.